Making and registering the application

 The Border Directorate reported in 2018 that, according to Standard Operational Procedures (SOP) for the police in relation to the asylum procedure, police officers are not competent for assessing the reasons why international protection is sought.[9]
 In addition, in an official note which is sent to the competent organisational unit of the Ministry of Interior, the police transmits information on the circumstances of irregular migration as well as personal data referred to in Article 15 LITP which are essential for assessing if there is a need for special reception and procedural guarantees, e.g., for pregnant women, elderly, disabled persons, unaccompanied children.

-After having expressed the intention to seek international protection, the applicant is given a registration certificate (potvrda o registraciji) which contains the following details: authority issuing the certificate; date of issuance; name; date, place and country of birth; nationality; sex; place, address and time the person is required to report to the Reception Centre for Applicants for International Protection to lodge the application; signature of the official; and stamp.[9]
+After having expressed their intention to seek international protection, the applicant is given a registration certificate (potvrda o registraciji) which contains the following details: the information of the competent authority issuing the certificate, the place and date of issue, the applicant’s registration number, the applicant’s name and surname, date, place and country of birth, nationality, gender and place, address and the deadline by which the applicant is required to report to the Reception Centre for Applicants for International Protection or another facility where they will be accommodated.
+It also includes the name, surname, date of birth, and personal identification number of accompanying persons, the name of the special guardian if the applicant is an unaccompanied child, as well as the signature of the official and the official stamp.[10]

 Lodging the application

-If, after having expressed the intention to apply for international protection, a foreigner does not report to the Reception Centre for Applicants for International Protection without a justified reason, the Ministry of Interior will ex officio discontinue the procedure;[15] according to LITP it shall be deemed that the applicant has withdrawn the application if he or she does not appear at the Reception Centre or avoids lodging an application and fails to justify this within two days of the time limit set for appearing at the Reception Centre, or for lodging an application.[16]
+If, after having expressed the intention to apply for international protection, a foreigner does not report to the Reception Centre for Applicants for International Protection without a justified reason, the Ministry of Interior will ex officio discontinue the procedure;[17] according to LITP it shall be deemed that the applicant has withdrawn the application if they do not appear at the Reception Centre or avoids lodging an application and fails to justify this within two days of the time limit set for appearing at the Reception Centre, or for lodging an application.[18]

 All documents, including the minutes of the first interview or application in writing, are then sent to the Department for international protection procedure within the Ministry of Interior, which is responsible for conducting a further substantive interview and examining the application.

-Civil servants in the Reception Centre for Applicants for International Protection provide applicants with information on the procedures, their rights and obligations, and issue the applicants’ identity card.
+Civil servants in the Reception Centre for Applicants for International Protection provide applicants with information on the procedures, their rights and obligations, and issue the applicants’ identity cards.

 After the application has been lodged, the applicant receives an international protection applicant card (iskaznica tražitelja).
 The card shall be issued within three days from the lodging of the application and confirms the right of residence in the Republic of Croatia until the completion of the procedure.
 An applicant’s card does not constitute proof of identity.[22]
 The card is not issued if the person applies at the border.[23]

-However, Croatia is still a transit country as it is estimated that the majority of applicants for international protection leave the country very soon after expressing their intention to apply for international protection.
+However, Croatia is still a transit country as it is estimated that the majority of applicants for international protection leave the country very soon after expressing their intention to apply for international protection (in 2023 it was reported that 97% of people having expressed their intention to apply for international protection left or were trying to leave Croatia).[24]

 [4] Article 33(8) LITP.